 BACK TO QUESTIONS

-Why do you combine clean water with good sanitation and hygiene?
+Why does World Vision combine clean water with good sanitation and hygiene?
 What is WASH?

 BACK TO QUESTIONS

-Why do people walk long distances for water instead of settling nearer to water sources?
+Why do people walk long distances for water instead of settling near to water sources?

 Many people served by World Vision are farmers who rely on their crops or livestock to survive.
 Families are unable to move because it costs too much to start over.
 In places where there is water scarcity, or where water availability changes with the seasons, some people do have to move many times.
 The best solution is to make a clean water source close to their homes.